e-kohlm/Bachelor-Thesis/README.md

-## Fine-tuning
+## Finetuning

-The script `fine_tuning.py` can be called with certain arguments, specified in the file.
+The script `finetuning.py` can be called with certain arguments, specified in the file.
 They have not all been tested yet, only the ones below.

 Run the script from `scripts/`.
 E.g. for testing it can determine the number of epochs and number of samples like this:

-`python fine_tuning.py --epochs=2 --data-num=50`
+`python finetuning.py --epochs=2 --data-num=50`

 The number of samples used should not be smaller than 50, if it is, it crashes along the way.